 If you truly understand the Job to be Done, you can find opportunities.
 People in companies are constantly looking for an edge over competitors – internal or external.
 There’s always a desire to improve retention, have better employee engagement or increase the performance of the marketing funnels; there’s always going to be a need to make things better.
 If you truly home-in on a niche and understand the need and buying process, you can build something really exciting for businesses.

 3. B2B SaaS markets can support multiple winners

-Think about it, how many email marketing platforms do you know?
+Think about it, how many email marketing automation platforms do you know?
 I can probably name ten off the top of my head.
 In B2B, you can have multiple companies serving the same need for different types of businesses.
 You can target a niche, go upmarket, low market, mid-market, etc. Whereas, in B2C, markets tend to be winner-takes-all.
 Facebook has no real competition.
-They’re WhatsApp, Instagram and Facebook.
+They’re WhatsApp, Instagram, and Facebook.
 What else is there after them?